Durham Academy, Ushaw Moor: History

 In March 2020, a further proposal was announced to merge the two colleges into a single site, following a request by the Department for Education.
 This was as a result of both schools being rated inadequate by Ofsted in 2014 and being told to find an academy sponsor, which they had failed to do.
 Both schools where handed back to Durham County Council subject to being merged into a single site.

-Between 5 October & 15 November 2020 a consultation was carried out with Governor's, staff, parents and the wider community.
+Between 5 October & 15 November 2020 a consultation was carried out with governors, staff, parents and the wider community.
 9 responses where received, with 5 supporting the schools merger and 4 against it.
 However, the council pointed out the responses against the merger failed to put forward education reasons to keep both schools open.
 In a report dated 19 November 2020, the Corporate Director of Children and Young People’s Services used their delegate powers to approve the merger of the colleges sites into a single site - Durham Community Business College with a proposed closure date for the Sacriston site as 12 April 2021.

 A further 4 week consultation period started on 26 November and no objections to the plans where received.
 The closure went ahead on 11 April 2021, one day earlier than expected.

 Previously a community school administered by Durham County Council, in January 2023 Durham Community Business College converted to academy status and was renamed Durham Academy.
 The school is now sponsored by the Advance Learning Partnership.